Curragh Camp: Internment and escapes

+Handover to Irish Free State

 After the Anglo-Irish War (21 January 1919 – 11 July 1921) the British Army handed over Curragh Camp to the Irish Free State Army.
 The handover took place at 10 o'clock on Tuesday 16 May 1922, when the camp was handed over to a party of Irish troops commanded by Lieutenant General O'Connell.
 On Monday evening the Union Flag was lowered for the last time.
 At noon, O'Connell climbed the water tower and hoisted the first Irish tricolour to fly over the Curragh Camp.
 By tradition the British Army had cut down the flagpole requiring the Irish officers to physically hold the flagpole while the tricolour was raised.
 Both the Union Flag and the tricolour, which measures 10 × 18 ft are now preserved in the DFTC.